hmuchalski/128a/syllabus-CHEM-128A/syllabus-128A.md

 - analyze chemical structures and reactions to make and defend predictions about chemical processes;
 - use curved arrow notation to draw mechanisms of chemical transformations;
 - propose a synthesis of an organic molecule; and
-- connect the ideas of organic chemistry with your own personal and professional interests.
+- connect the ideas of organic chemistry with your own personal and professional interests
+- ANALYZE CHOICES AT THE SYSTEM LEVEL

 ## Course content (What)

 To achieve course-level objectives we need material to work with.
 Topics in this course will be focused on the principles of bonding, structure, reactivity, and synthesis of organic molecules and materials.
 Lectures and problems will often feature organic compounds and reactions in the context of biology, pharmacy, medicine, materials, and energy science.
 The second semester in the sequence also emphasizes that our only way to molecular knowledge is through experimentation; correlating structure with reactivity and function through wet chemical methods, spectroscopy, and use of computational simulations.